Kobler99/alta2025/_pages/calls/papers.md

 We invite the submission of papers on original and unpublished research on all aspects of NLP and CL.

 Long papers should be 7-8 pages, and short papers should be 3-4 pages (see further details below).
+The format should follow the [ACL Rolling Review guidelines](https://aclrollingreview.org/cfp).

 Accepted papers will either be delivered as an oral presentation or as a poster presentation.
 We only accept poster presentations for participants who are presenting on-site.
 In addition to the page count requirements, both short and long papers may include unlimited pages of references.

 Note that the review process is double-blind, and accordingly, submitted papers should not include the identity of the author(s) and the text should be suitably anonymised, e.g. using third-person wording for self-citations, not providing URLs to your personal website, properly anonymising public repositories, etc. Original research papers will be included in the workshop proceedings, which will be published online in the ACL anthology and the ALTA website.
 Long papers will be distinguished from short papers in the proceedings.